Luos-io/Documentation/src/pages/low/modules/streaming.md

 }
 ```

-Now you can use this channel to receive or transmit a streaming flux :
+Now you can use this channel to receive or transmit a streaming flux:
  - **reception** is adapted to make our motor move smoothly.
-A no real time module will send us part of trajectory approximately each seconds and our motor will consume angular position at 200Hz.
+A no-real-time module will send us parts of trajectory approximately each second and our motor will consume angular position at 200Hz.
- - **transmission** is adapted to measure precisely movement of the motor.
-We can use it to send in a no real time way real time data.
+ - **transmission** is adapted to measure precisely the movements of the motor.
+We can use it to send in a no-real-time way real-time data.
 In our motor it could be angular position measurement at 200Hz for example.

 ### Streaming reception
 This is used to make the motor move.<br/>
-When your streaming channel have been created you can feed it with received messages on your reception callback:
+When your streaming channel has been created, you can feed it with received messages on your reception callback:
  ```C
 void rx_mot_cb(module_t *module, msg_t *msg) {
     // check message command